caiobran/mstables/README.md

 *(documentation in progress, to be updated with instructions on remaining actions)*

 ### How to access the SQLite database tables using module _dataframes.py_:
-The scraper will automatically create a directory *db/* in the root folder to store the *.sqlite* files generated.
-The file name is displayed in the CLI under option `0`.
-Each file created will contain a relational database with the following main tables:
+The scraper will automatically create a directory *db/* in the root folder to store the *.sqlite* database files generated.
+The current file name in use will be displayed on the scraper CLI under action `0` (see CLI figure above).
+Database files will contain a relational database with the following main tables:

 **Database Tables**